Every few months I’ll have falafel at a restaurant and enjoy it immensely. Every time I say to myself: “Self? We should make this sometime!”

 - Put the dried beans in a large bowl or pot and cover with at least 4″ of water.
 Leave 12-24 hours

 - Make the Tahini Sauce and refrigerate.
+Ideally, it should refrigerate overnight to let the flavors bloom.

 - Put the wire rack in the sheet pan (used for draining).